gvwilson/thirdbit/_posts/2013/2013-06-20-lessons-learned.md

 <p>What we've done so far is collect verbal feedback at the end of every bootcamp (mostly by asking attendees what went well and what didn't) and administer surveys immediately before and afterwards.
 Neither has been done systematically, though, which limits the insight we can actually glean.
 We are taking steps to address that, but the larger question of what impact we're having on scientists' productivity still needs to be addressed.</p>
 <blockquote>
 <p><em>Meeting Our Own Standards</em></p>
 <p>One of the reasons we need to do long-term follow-up is to find out for our own benefit whether we're teaching the right things the right way.
 As just one example, some of us believe that Subversion is significantly easier for novices to understand than Git because there are fewer places data can reside and fewer steps in its normal workflow.
 Others believe just as strongly that there is no difference, or that Git is actually easier to learn.
-While learnability isn't the only concern&mdash;the large social network centered around GitHub is a factor as well&mdash;we would obviously be able to make better decisions if we had more quantitative data to base them on.</p>
+While learnability isn't the only concern–the large social network centered around GitHub is a factor as well–we would obviously be able to make better decisions if we had more quantitative data to base them on.</p>
 </blockquote>
 <h3 id="is-it-supposed-to-hurt-this-much">"Is It Supposed to Hurt This Much?"</h3>
 <p>Fourth, getting software installed is often harder than using it.
 This is a hard enough problem for experienced users, but almost by definition our audience is <em>inexperienced</em>, and our learners don't (yet) know about system paths, environment variables, the half-dozen places configuration files can lurk on a modern system, and so on.
 Combine that with two version of Mac OS X, three of Windows, and two oddball Linux installations, and it's almost inevitable that every time we introduce a new tool, it won't work as expected (or at all) for at least one person in the room.
 Detailed documentation has not proven effective: some learners won't read it (despite repeated prompting), and no matter how detailed it is, it will be incomprehensible to some, and lacking for others.</p>